 It's not the musical instrument that concerns us, of course, it's the Star of David above it.
 Goes right along with the hamlet's remarkable name, which translates to "Jew hill camp."
 What a fantastic moniker!

 The town's original name was actually the very similar Castrillo Motajudios, as it was named for Jews who settled there.
 It reverted to its current name only in 2015, after spending close to 400 years being known as Castrillo Matajudios...
-"Jew killer camp."
+Which could, but probably not by original intent, be translated as "Jew killer camp."